-- Parish Websites - Posts may not favor or oppose a candidate for political office, and links to other websites containing candidate related material may be problematic - Consequences of Political Activity - LOSS OF TAX EXEMPT STATUS!!!
+- LOSS OF TAX EXEMPT STATUS!!!
 Beware -You don't want to go there! - 10.
 Parish Confidentiality Issues In this module, we will take up the discussion of confidentiality in three areas most relevant to the administrator: - a.
-Privileged Communications - the general rule is that no person has a privilege to refuse to testify concerning any matter nor to refuse to provide an object or prevent another from being a witness or of disclosing information unless otherwise provided by statute. - Clergy "Canons 889, 900 and 2369 absolutely seal the lips of priests...; what is said in a confessional is 'sacred'." - Ministers and Educators often speak to or receive information from parishioners or students "in confidence."
+Privileged Communications - the general rule is that no person has a privilege to refuse to testify concerning any matter nor to refuse to provide an object or prevent another from being a witness or of disclosing information unless otherwise provided by statute.

+- Clergy "Canons 889, 900 and 2369 absolutely seal the lips of priests...; what is said in a confessional is 'sacred'." - Ministers and Educators often speak to or receive information from parishioners or students "in confidence."
 It should be noted that, in most jurisdictions, there is no legal protection for such communications and that in litigation it might be subject to disclosure. - b.
 Sacramental Records are often the source for proving the dates of births or marriages in civil and other circumstances.
-They should be treated with a great deal of care when recording to ensure that the information is accurate.
+They should be treated with a great deal of care when recording to insure that the information is accurate.
 Equally as important is the security of such records.
 Because of their importance, they should be protected against fire, theft, and other damage by maintaining them in an appropriate enclosure such as an adequate safe.
-The pastor is ultimately responsible for the maintenance and security of these records, and while the actual recording and everyday maintenance may be delegated to the administrator or a secretary, the pastor bears the responsibility.
+The pastor is ultimately responsible for the maintenance and security of these records, and while the actual recording and everyday maintenance may be delegated to the administrator or a secretary, the pastor bears the responsibility. - c.

-- c.
 Business Records - it is a good practice that minutes of parish and finance council and other meetings involved in providing advice and counsel to the pastor regarding the business of the parish be recorded for future reference for a period of time and in a manner to be determined by the pastor or consistent with any policies established by the diocese.
 Pastors, administrators and parishioners come and go and having these records can be helpful to a new pastor in understanding the parish's history. - 11.
 The Protection of Children and Boundary Issues It is well known that all involved in parish ministry and schools have a special obligation to insure that children entrusted to their care, custody and control are treated with the highest level of care and ethical behavior when interacting with children.
 To that end, the U.S. Conference of Bishops has established guidelines.
-It is also important, however, to provide training at the diocesan and parish levels to insure that those who have contact with children in the parish receive the appropriate training, including the consequences of inappropriate behavior and errors in judgment. - Statutory Requirements and Regulations - USCCB Requirements
+It is also important, however, to provide training at the diocesan and parish levels to insure that those who have contact with children in the parish receive the appropriate training, including the consequences of inappropriate behavior and errors in judgment.

+- Statutory Requirements and Regulations - USCCB Requirements